Weekly Events

 NORTH COUNTRY QUILTERS GUILD

-The North Country Quilters Guild meets the first Tuesday of the month at 6:30 p.m. at the Church of God on the Crawford Road (behind the Community Bank).
-New members are welcome anytime regardless of skill level is welcome.
-OContact Kathy Nolan at [email protected] or Noreen Hinton at [email protected] to be included on the email list.
+Meetings held on the first Tues. of the month at The Church of God in Newport on New members welcome regardless of skill level.
+Contact Kathy Nolan at [email protected] or Emily Smartt at [email protected] to be included on the email list.
 For more info, visit www.northcountryquiltersvt.com.

 STAMP CLUB IN NEWPORT